Manuel Margot Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks 10th in MLB.
+- The Orioles pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles have a 4.45 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles' 4.34 team ERA ranks 16th among all league pitching staffs.

-- Orioles pitchers combine to rank 18th in baseball in home runs given up (42 total, 1.2 per game).
+- The Orioles rank 22nd in baseball in home runs given up (46 total, 1.3 per game).

-- Gibson (4-1) gets the starting nod for the Orioles in his eighth start of the season.
-He has a 4.61 ERA in 41 2/3 innings pitched, with 27 strikeouts.
+- Kremer gets the start for the Orioles, his eighth of the season.
+He is 3-1 with a 5.80 ERA and 28 strikeouts in 35 2/3 innings pitched.

-- In his last appearance on Wednesday, the righty threw 6 2/3 innings against the Kansas City Royals, giving up six earned runs while surrendering 10 hits.
+- In his last time out on Friday against the Atlanta Braves, the righty tossed six innings, allowing one earned run while surrendering six hits.

+- In seven games this season, the 27-year-old has a 5.80 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .308 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.